Python-GIS-book/site/source/part1/chapter-01/md/05-functions.md

 ![Anatomy of a function.](../img/Function_anatomy-400.png)

+**Figure 1.10**.
+An example function with annotation of its important elements.

 The function definition opens with the keyword `def` followed by the name of the function and a list of parameter names in parentheses.
 The body of the function — the statements that are executed when it runs — is indented below the definition line.